junxit/us-congress-code/title-42/chapter-7/sec-1395aa.md

 ### Applicability of Amendment

 Amendment of section by section 125(d)(2) of Pub.
 L. 116–260 applicable to items and services furnished on or after Jan.
 1, 2023.
 See 2020 Amendment note below.
-Amendment of section by section 407(a)(3)(A) of Pub.
-L. 116–260 applicable with respect to agreements entered into on or after, or in effect as of, the date that is 1 year after Dec.
-27, 2020.
-See 2020 Amendment note below.

 ### Editorial Notes